samuelkibirigek/samuelkibirigek/README.md

 <a href="https://www.linkedin.com/in/kalule-samuel-kibirige/">
   <img align="left" alt="Sameul Kibirige's LinkedIN" width="22px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/linkedin.svg" />
 </a>

 <br/><br/>

+ hi, i'm [Samuel], a passionate full stack web developer, data enthusiast and a freelance software engineer from Uganda.
+My undertakings software development and application of skills is primarily aimed at problem solving, self improvement and value creation.
+I take time to learn, unlearn and hatch out impactful ideas, implement them and ensure a good user experience.

+Also I have used my skills to improve existing systems and ensure smooth running of software.
+My goal is to grow my knowledge and improve my skills every passing day.

 <!--
 **samuelkibirigek/samuelkibirigek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.